lixo19858/GitBook-HyperliquidRecoveryBot/en/asset-recovery.md

 ## 🎯 Function Overview

-### Recovery Principle
-The bot helps users recover assets by directly calling Hyperliquid API to perform asset conversions, transfers, and withdrawals.
-This is particularly useful when users need to move assets from addresses that may have restricted access to the official frontend.
+### What Does the Bot Do?
+The bot automatically helps you recover all your assets from a Hyperliquid address by:
+- Converting all your tokens to USDC
+- Closing any open positions
+- Withdrawing everything to your safe address

+This is especially helpful when your address is flagged and you cannot access the official Hyperliquid interface.

-### Recovery Process
+### 7-Step Recovery Process

-1. **Comprehensive Asset Analysis**: Systematic detection and valuation of all assets across spot, perpetual contract, vault, and staking accounts
+The bot follows a standardized 7-step process:

+**Step 1: Convert Spot Assets**
-2. **Spot Account Liquidation**: Execute market orders to convert all non-USDC assets in spot account to USDC, ensuring complete liquidation
+- Sells all non-USDC tokens (ETH, BTC, etc.) in your spot account
+- Converts everything to USDC

+**Step 2: Transfer to Perpetual Account**
-3. **Inter-Account Consolidation**: Transfer all USDC holdings from spot account to perpetual contract account for centralized management
+- Moves all USDC from spot account to perpetual account
-4. **Perpetual Contract Liquidation**: Close all open positions and convert remaining non-USDC assets in perp account to USDC
-5. **Unified Withdrawal Execution**: Perform consolidated withdrawal of all USDC from perpetual contract account to Arbitrum network
-6. **Automated Fee Settlement**: Seamless deduction of service fees during the withdrawal transaction
+- No fees for this internal transfer

+**Step 3: Close Perpetual Positions**
+- Closes all your open perpetual contract positions
+- Converts to USDC

+**Step 4: Withdraw Vault Assets**
+- Withdraws assets from vaults (if you have any)
+- Skips locked assets (you'll need to wait for unlock period)

+**Step 5: Process Staked Assets**
+- Unstakes your HYPE tokens (if you have any)
+- Note: Requires 1 day + 7 days waiting period
+- May need to run recovery multiple times

+**Step 6: Collect Service Fee**
+- Bot collects 0.5% service fee (minimum 1 USDC)

+**Step 7: Final Withdrawal**
+- Withdraws remaining USDC to your target address
+- 1 USDC Hyperliquid platform fee

 ### Supported Asset Types

+✅ **Spot Assets**
+- USDC, ETH, BTC, and other tokens
+- Automatically converted to USDC

+✅ **Perpetual Contracts**
+- Long/short positions
-- **Spot Assets**: Convert to USDC and transfer to perp account for withdrawal
+- Automatically closed and converted to USDC
-- **Perpetual Contract Assets**: Close positions, margin remains in perp account for withdrawal
-- **Vault Assets**: Withdrawal from Hyperliquid vaults (if supported)
-- **Staked Assets**: Unstaking and recovery (if supported)

-### Important Note
-**All withdrawals must be executed from the perpetual contract (perp) account.** Spot assets cannot be directly withdrawn and must first be converted to USDC and transferred to the perp account.
+✅ **Vault Assets**
+- Assets deposited in vaults
+- Withdrawn if not locked
+- Skipped if in lock-up period

+✅ **Staked Assets**
+- HYPE tokens staked to validators
+- Requires waiting period: 1 day (unstake) + 7 days (withdraw)
+- May need to run recovery 2-3 times

 ## 🚀 Usage Methods